wagonhelm/Visualizing-Convnets/README.md

 # Visualizing Convnets

-This repository has the code from my O'Reilly article 'Visualizing Convolutional Neural Networks w/ TensorFlow' How to build convolutional neural networks from scratch w/ Tensorflow published on.
+This repository has the code from my O'Reilly article 'Visualizing Convolutional Neural Networks w/ TensorFlow' published on.

 This code contains tools for building a dataset and a jupyter notebook for implementing and visualizing a simple convolutional neural network.